candlepin/candlepin.github.io/README.md

 # Navigation
 In order for a page to appear on the left-hand navigation column, it needs to be listed in `_data/toc.yaml`.
-Use the basename of the page (e.g. 'foo' if the page is 'foo.md') and insert it into YAML heirarchy under the appropriate project and appropriate topic.
-If you forget to include your page in the heirarchy, Jekyll will issue a warning when it is rendering the site.
+Use the basename of the page (e.g. 'foo' if the page is 'foo.md') and insert it into YAML hierarchy under the appropriate project and appropriate topic.
+If you forget to include your page in the hierarchy, Jekyll will issue a warning when it is rendering the site.

 # Deployment
 1. Submit your changes as a PR.
 The GitHub Actions continuous integration hook